statewalker/statewalker-utils-dom/README.md

 # @statewalker/utils-dom: DOM Utilities

-This package contains DOM manipulation utilities used in other packages.
+This package contains the following DOM utilities used in other packages:
+* `bindView(iterator, action, options)` - creates and returns a DOM element which is updated each time when the given iterator returns a new value
 * `getElementInvalidation(element)` - returns a Promise instance associated with the given DOM element; the returned promise is resolved when the element is removed from the DOM tree
-* `bindView(iterator, action, options)` - creates and returns a DOM element which is updated each time when the given iterator returns a new value
 * `replaceDomContent(element, node)` - replaces the content of the given DOM element by the given DOM node (element or text node).
-* `toDomNode(value, doc)` - transforms the given value to a DOM node; if the given value is already a DOM node then it is returned "as is", without modifications.
+* `toDomNode(value, doc)` - transforms the given JavaScript value to a DOM node; text, numbers and boolean values are tranformed to Text instances; objects are serialized (with the JSON.stringify method) and also transformed to Text instances; DOM nodes are returned "as is", without modifications.

 ## `getElementInvalidation(element)`